core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 +-------------------+------------------------------------------------+
 ~~~~~~~~~~~
 {: #fig-additional-context-information title="Additions to the OSCORE Security Context.
 Optional additions are labeled with an asterisk." artwork-align="center"}

-Further details about the Security Context of Group OSCORE are provided in the remainder of this section.
-How the Security Context is established by the group members is out of scope for this specification, but if there is more than one Security Context applicable to a message, then the endpoints MUST be able to tell which Security Context was latest established.

-The default setting for how to manage information about the group is described in terms of a Group Manager (see {{group-manager}}).
-In particular, the Group Manager indicates whether the group uses the group mode, the pairwise mode, or both of them, as part of the group data provided to candidate group members when joining the group.

 ## Common Context ## {#ssec-common-context}